BrianGenisio/graphql-talk/slides/slides/3-client-examples-graphiql.md

-##  3. Client Examples -- Graphiql <!-- .element: data-theme="ka-content" -->
+##  Graphiql <!-- .element: data-theme="ka-content" -->

-This is a new Markdown slide
+A type-aware UI for developing queries